muffin-rewards/lambda-ig-mentions/README.md

 ## Request
 A request has to have `X-Hub-Signature` header in format `sha1=${token}`.
+It also has to have a query parameter `promoter` with promoter handle.

 ## Response
 If the signatures don't match returns `403`.